 Your leaders are responsible for setting examples.
-For instance, if your leaders expect the team to stay online for some defined hours, they should remain online, too.
+For instance, if your leaders expect the team to stay online for defined hours, they should remain online, too.

 Hailley Griffis, a leader at Buffer, believes a healthy remote culture is simply one that your employees like and respond to.